-- (1) Air Ticket: The cost of a round-trip ticket between an international airport designated by JICA and Japan will be borne by JICA. - (2) Travel Insurance: Coverage is from time of arrival up to departure in Japan.
-Thus traveling time outside Japan will not be covered.
+(1) Air Ticket: In principle, JICA will arrange an economy-class round-trip ticket between an international airport designated by JICA and Japan.

+(2) Travel Insurance: Coverage is from time of arrival up to departure in Japan.
+Thus traveling time outside Japan (include damaged baggage during the arrival flight to Japan) will not be covered.